andrejnau/FlyCube/README.md

 cmake --build . --config RelWithDebInfo
 ```

-## Setup for Vulkan
+## Requirements
-Use Vulkan SDK 1.2.148.1
+* Windows SDK Version 10.0.19041.0
+* Vulkan SDK 1.2.154.1 if you build this with VULKAN_SUPPORT=ON (enabled by default)